sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Variables uses a piece of computer memory and can hold numbers, strings, details of other variables and so on.
+Variables uses a piece of computer memory and can hold numbers, strings, details of other variables and so on.

-b) Functions are code written by someone else which takes arguments.
-Eg:- print (), input () etc.

-c) Operators include =, ==, +, -, *, /, &lt;, &gt; etc.

-d) Comment line explains what is the purpose of the next line of the code.

 ---
 ---